matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Creates a thread pool that creates new threads as needed, but will reuse previously constructed threads when they are available.
 - Use cases:
-    - 1. For short-lived asynchronous tasks.
+    - :one: For short-lived asynchronous tasks.
 - Cons:
-    - 1. Unbounded queue is harmful.
+    - :one: Unbounded queue is harmful.
-    - 2. Each new task will create a new thread if all existing threads are busy.
+    - :two: Each new task will create a new thread if all existing threads are busy.
 If the task is taking long duration, more number of threads will be created, which will degrade the performance of the system.
 Alternative in this case: newFixedThreadPool.